ELongking/uhpc_moo_gui/README.md

   This line express the minimum and maximum values of the individual components.
 The minimum maximum value of each component is separated by ',' and the different components are separated by ';', the order should be consistent with the original data.
 For example: cement min,cement max;Fly ash min,Fly ash max...

+- Prediction:

+  This line express the minimum you want to get in prediction function.
+For example in practice, we usually want the final concrete strength is higher than a certain value.
+If you have N prediction model, you should use ',' to separate them, and if you dont need minimum bound, you should enter 'None' here.

 - Customize:

   This line express additional user-defined optimization function (for example cost function).
 If the unit prices are respectively a,b,c,d,e, the equation should be *a\*inverse(0)+b\*inverse(1)+c\*inverse(2)+d\*inverse(3)+e\*inverse(4)*